What is the Specialty Area?

 You must clearly articulate how the Specialty Area courses together create the theme of your Specialty Area

 You must clearly articulate how this Specialty Area advances your understanding of the Communication Studies discipline.

-Finally, once your Specialty Area Letter is approved by the department, complete the Communication Studies Declaration Information Form and continue with your application for your A.A. degree.
+Finally, once your Specialty Area Letter is approved by the department, complete the steps for your A.A. degree application.
+Hooray!!!